ro-msg-aws-training/resources/src/index.md

 ### Networking

-A quick recap of networking concepts like (sub)networks, masks, CIDR etc. and why they are relevant in AWS.
+A quick recap of networking concepts like (sub)networks, masks, CIDR, etc., and why they are relevant in AWS.

 ---